shimonpi/AppliedCFD_Tutorials/Tutorial_0/README.md

        ```bash
        ls $FOAM_RUN
        ```
-2. Copy an example case:
+3. Copy an example case:
-   - Any example case from `$FOAM_TUTORIALS` can then be copied into the run directory.
+   - Any example case from '\$FOAM_TUTORIALS' can then be copied into the run directory.
      - To try the lid-driven cavity example for the incompressible fluid solver module, copy it to the run directory by typing:
         ```bash
         cd $FOAM_RUN